Phosphate binder use

 • Improving symptoms of secondary hyperparathyroidism.

 The advantage lies in directly blocking phosphate absorption, forming a dual protective mechanism with dietary control.
-Newer non-calcium drugs further reduce the risk of hypercalcemia and improve patient compliance.
+Newer non-calcium drugs can further reduce the risk of hypercalcemia and improve patient compliance.

 Risks and Side Effects